Otter Tail County, Minnesota

 Otter Tail County is a county in the U.S. state of Minnesota.
-As of the 2020 census, the population was 60,081, and was estimated to be 60,884 in 2024.
+As of the 2020 census, the population was 60,081, and it was estimated at 61,041 in 2025.
 The county seat and the largest city is Fergus Falls.

 Otter Tail County comprises the Fergus Falls micropolitan statistical area.
-With 1,048 lakes in its borders, Otter Tail County has more lakes than any other county in the United States.
+With 1,048, Otter Tail County has more lakes than any other county in the United States.

 History

 Native Americans used the area for hunting and fishing and had permanent dwelling sites.
 Two Native American tribes were in constant conflict.
-The Dakota (Sioux) were being pushed from their home area by the Ojibwa (Chippewa) during the late 18th and early 19th centuries.
+The Dakota (Sioux) were being pushed from their home area by the Ojibwe (Chippewa) during the late 18th and early 19th centuries.
 Burial mounds and artifacts can still be found.
 Some of the oldest Native American remains were found near Pelican Rapids, Minnesota.
 The remains, nicknamed Minnesota Girl, were dated at about 11,000 BC.